DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-preserving-art-for-the-future.md

 ![Picture of two very different art pieces.](/uploads/versions/artpreservation-twopieces---x----702-334x---.JPG)

-<figcaption>The lefthand image is Untitled, 2015 by Amy Ellingson,a 10 foot tall, 109 foot long, mosaic mural located at SFO terminal 3.
+<figcaption>The lefthand image is Untitled, 2015 by Amy Ellingson, a 10 foot tall, 109 foot long, mosaic mural located at SFO terminal 3.
 On the right is Jugs on Jugs, 1960 by Robert Arneson, 27 inch tall glazed ceramic stoneware vase.
 These two pieces have different restoration needs based on material, location and size.</figcaption>

 ## What We Did: Revised cost formula and forecasting improves estimates and helps prioritize pieces

 Fortunately, the Arts Commission had already taken significant steps to pin down this tricky estimate.
 Using their expert knowledge of art preservation they had identified the core factors listed above, and had already developed the foundation of a formula to estimate the costs.

-However, they lacked the expertise to capture the often tricky interactions among the factors.They needed DataScienceSF’s help to put those factors together in the right sequence, accommodate interaction effects, and add key elements like forecasting, frequency, and other multipliers, such as dynamic condition ratings.
+However, they lacked the expertise to capture the often tricky interactions among the factors.
+They needed DataScienceSF’s help to put those factors together in the right sequence, accommodate interaction effects, and add key elements like forecasting, frequency, and other multipliers, such as dynamic condition ratings.

 The original formula first took into account size and scale and then used a stability score (a function of material, microclimate, historical sensitivity and condition) to estimate costs.
 But the formula was leading to some strange cost estimates.
 For example, it was estimating the same costs to preserve a piece in good condition with mildly robust materials as a piece in very poor condition.